LauraSanders/Getting-and-Cleaning-Data/codebook.md

 the not needed measurements.
 This is saved in TotalData_mean_std.

 Third the activity names are added to the data set so instead of using just 1 for Walking now you can see Walking in the data set.
 So it is immediately clear what is meant by the variable.
-This is shown in TotalData_activity
+This is shown in TotalData_activity after using the merge function

 Fourth the dataset is labelled with correct variable names using make.names and gsub.

-Fifth the dataset is extracted using the writetable function and placed in your working directory.
+Fifth, the mean is calculated for every measurement left per Activity_Name and subject_ID.
+This is done using ddply and the result is saved in the variable Total_Data_final.
+Finally the dataset is extracted using the writetable function and placed in your working directory.
 The extracted file is named:
 Tidy_data.txt